patch

 /dev/tty.
 When reading, disable the heuristic for transforming CRLF

 line endings into LF line endings.
-(On POSIX-conforming systems,
+This option is needed on POSIX

 -c or --context